-Welcome Seekers, to …a home for your spirit.
+Welcome to a home for your spirit…

 The Congregational Church in Exeter, UCC is located at 21 Front Street in downtown Exeter, NH.
 Everyone is welcome to worship with us on Sundays at the 10:00 am church services (9:00 am Summer Services June – September), or to attend any of our other many events.
 We offer Sunday School and childcare, full choirs, and are handicapped accessible.